-Thousands of Tennesseans already have a FanDuel account, giving it a leg up.
+Thousands of Tennesseans already have a FanDuel account, giving the operator a leg up.
 First-time registrants need to enter their email address, create a username, and choose a password.

 For the FanDuel Tennessee sportsbook, bettors must be at least 21 years old and will be asked to prove it using part of their SSN.
-In addition, you’ll be asked for your full name, address, telephone, and social security number.
+In addition, you’ll be asked for your full name, address, and phone number.
 Existing FanDuel DFS users may also need to re-enter or submit ID information for the sportsbook.

 Once their accounts are registered and funded, FanDuel users can wager from anywhere within state lines.
 Bettors won’t be able to place a bet if they are physically outside Tennessee, though they can still deposit funds, withdraw winnings, check odds, or monitor outstanding bets.

 FanDuel payment options vary by state, but Tennessee features multiple, easy channels that give bettors access their winnings quickly.

 In Tennessee, deposits are available through PayPal, prepaid cards, and online banking, among other possible options.
 FanDuel updates its payment-related FAQ page (including options) regularly, so bettors should check the sportsbook’s site to see what’s currently on tap.

 All deposit methods are near instant, while withdrawals usually only take a few days to process and deliver.
 Typical options include: